 MS, Middle Grades Education - English, Fort Valley State University

-Dr. Nicole Yvette Strange-Martin is the Program Coordinator and an Associate Professor of the Department of Reading and Literacy Studies.
+Dr. Nicole Yvette Strange-Martin is the Chair of the Department of Reading and Literacy Studies and an Associate Professor of Reading and Literacy Studies.
 She came to Barry University with more than seventeen years of experience in educational settings.
 For more than eleven years, Dr. Strange-Martin taught undergraduate and graduate reading courses at Chicago State University (CSU) in Chicago, Illinois and served on doctoral dissertation committees as a tenured Associate Professor of Reading.
 From 2008-2011, she was the Graduate Reading Coordinator at CSU and also worked in the capacity of the Director of the Graduate Reading Clinic.
 She was responsible for preparing accreditation report for the Graduate Reading Program – The National Council for Accreditation for Teacher Education (NCATE) and served as the NCATE Standard 4 Diversity: Data Manager for the College of Education at CSU.
 She was awarded a Faculty Excellence Award in Research (2007) and Teaching (2006) from CSU.
 From 2001- 2007, she was the Chapter Advisor, Rho Chapter of Alpha Upsilon Alpha, the Honor Society for the International Reading Association and also was a member of the Alpha Upsilon Alpha Steering Committee (nationally).
 While at Chicago State University, Dr. Strange-Martin also served on Graduate Council, University Personnel Committee (retention/promotion/tenure), Electronic Portfolio Taskforce (retention, promotion, tenure & post-tenure – Livetext) along with a myriad of other internal and external service accomplishments.

 In addition to university research and service in Chicago, Dr. Strange-Martin was an independent literacy consultant with The Pleasont Group Reading Specialists, Inc. from 2001-2006 for The Chicago Public Schools.
 She was elected to the Chicago Area Reading Association (CARA) Executive Board as well as other literacy boards and projects focused on closing achievement gaps in literacy.